 The Green Heron (Butorides virescens) is a small heron of about 18 inches in length with a wingspan of 26 inches.
-It is well camouflaged, and like all herons it often remains motionless, but when it does move it makes slow deliberate movements to avoid detection by its prey.
-The Green Heron eats fish, frogs, and larger invertebrates found in the shallows of lakes, rivers and marshes.
-Most often it catches its prey with a lunging stab of its long neck and bill.
-However it will also occasionally dive from a standing position.
+It is well camouflaged, and like all herons, it often remains motionless, but when it does move, it makes slow deliberate movements to avoid detection by its prey.
+The Green Heron eats fish, frogs, and larger invertebrates found in the shallows of lakes, rivers, and marshes.
+Most often, it catches its prey with a lunging stab of its long neck and bill.
+However, it will also occasionally dive from a standing position.

-I found this young Green Heron skulking on log, on the Fox River in Green Lake County, Wisconsin.
+I found this young Green Heron skulking on a log, on the Fox River in Green Lake County, Wisconsin.
 It noticed me and slowly tried to sneak away when I stopped my boat to take photographs.
-Peaking through the viewfinder it was hard to locate the bird at first thanks to its camouflage and slow movements.
-When Green Herons became alarmed, as this one eventually did, they flare a small crest and make a kuk, kuk, kuk, kuk noise, at least that is how it is described the Sibley Guide to Birds.
+Peaking through the viewfinder it was hard to locate the bird at first, thanks to its camouflage and slow movements.
+When Green Herons became alarmed, as this one eventually did, they flare a small crest and make a kuk, kuk, kuk, kuk noise, at least that is how it is described in the Sibley Guide to Birds.
 I find Green Herons to be fascinating residents of my local lakes and marshes.

-All too soon it will be the that time of year when a few hardy birds from the north come down to spend the winter in the less harsh climate of the Upper Midwest.
+All too soon it will be that time of year when a few hardy birds from the north come down to spend the winter in the less harsh climate of the Upper Midwest.
 One of those birds is the Northern Shrike (Lanius excubitor), a small bird of prey.
 Shrikes are well known for their method of storing food.
-Often the birds will catch small mammals, birds and in the summer large insects.
+Often the birds will catch small mammals, birds, and in the summer large insects.
 If the shrike wants to save a meal for later it will store, or cache its prey for eating later.
 Many bird species like crows, ravens, and jays will do this.
 What makes the shrike different is it does not hide its food, rather it is stored out in the open for all to see.

 Shrikes are famous for impaling their prey on the thorns of hawthorns, and other thorny trees and shrubs.
-There are a few of those in the marsh I was walking through, however there were plenty of cattails.
-This shrike, or shrikes tightly wedged their food between the stem and leaf of cattail plants.
+There are a few of those in the marsh I was walking through, however, there were plenty of cattails.
+This shrike or shrikes tightly wedged their food between the stem and leaf of cattail plants.
 All the food I found stored in this manner were shrews, which are tiny predators themselves.
-Shrews mainly eat insects and other invertebrates, but can take down mice with the help of their poisonous saliva.
+Shrews mainly eat insects and other invertebrates but can take down mice with the help of their poisonous saliva.

-The day I took the above photo I found about half a dozen stored shrews, and no other animals stored on cattails.
-I was far from shrubs or other places that could be used for storage, and unfortunately the marsh was largely covered with invasive hybrid cattails (Typha x glauca), but the shrikes took advantage of what they had.
-I wonder if these shrews had been caught in the marsh, or the shrub carr habitat nearby.
-In the marsh I found no tracks or tunnels of any small mammals and I don’t know if they are inhabited by them at anytime of year.
-If the shrike did fly the shrews all the way over to this part of the marsh it must have been to avoid having another predator or scavenger find its food.
+The day I took the above photo, I found about half a dozen stored shrews, and no other animals stored on cattails.
+I was far from shrubs or other places that could be used for storage, and unfortunately, the marsh was largely covered with invasive hybrid cattails (Typha x glauca), but the shrikes took advantage of what they had.
+I wonder if these shrews had been caught in the marsh or the shrub carr habitat nearby.
+In the marsh, I found no tracks or tunnels of any small mammals, and I don’t know if they are inhabited by them at any time of year.
+If the shrike did fly the shrews all the way over to this part of the marsh, it must have been to avoid having another predator or scavenger find its food.

 Today I took a little trip on lakes Poygan and Winneconne looking for Wild Rice.
 I was curious to see how it was faring this year, and also looking for a bit to harvest.
 Formally these two lakes, especially Lake Poygan, were rice lakes; meaning a great potion of their surface area was covered with wild rice.
 In the 1800’s there would have been thousands of acres, today I can say there were a couple of acres, if I am generous.
 The most wild rice occurred in Boom Bay, which is located by the inlet of Wolf River.
 Much of the rice was short, but there were several tall, dense stands.
 Although there wasn’t a lot of rice there were red-winded black birds and wood and mallard ducks enjoying what was there.